elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 #### Problem

 This anti-pattern refers to `with` statements that flatten all its error clauses into a single complex `else` block.
-This situation is harmful to the code readability and maintainability because difficult to know from which clause the error value came.
+This situation is harmful to the code readability and maintainability because it's difficult to know from which clause the error value came.

 #### Example